GEO-001/Hands-on-Projects/README.md

 - Soil pH classification
   To determine optimum liming rates (CaO addition) for soil acidity rectification
 - Unmanned Aerial Vehicle (UAV)/Drone Flight Planning<br>
-Flight planning to ...............<br>
-EdX course
 - [Mapping Study Area locations for Undergraduate research projects](study_area)
-- Salary expectation prediction using Linear regression
-- Undergraduate Thesis (Effects of Mycorrhizal inoculation and watering regime on growth of Baobab _(Adansonia digitata)_

 ## Tools and References
 The following tools, sources, and learning platforms have the achievement of the aforementioned projects and have augmented my expertise in GIS & Remote Sensing.
 ### Softwares